eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 module archive and repackages it, along with its dependencies, for execution in the target environment.

-At present, there are four such tools, all implemented as plugins for the `ceylon` command:
+At present, there are five such tools, all implemented as plugins for the `ceylon` command:

 - [`ceylon fat-jar`][] repackages a module and its dependencies